MicrosoftEdge/WebView2Samples/WebView2APISample/README.md

 }
 ```

-2. Within the web application, event listeners are used to recieve and respond to the web message.
+2. Within the web application, event listeners are used to receive and respond to the web message.
 The code snippet below is from `ScenarioWebMessage.html`.
 The event listener changes the color of the text if it reads "SetColor".

 ```js
 window.chrome.webview.addEventListener('message', arg => {